Expectations: Part 1 – Pregnancy

 If you can’t see it, can you, at least, talk about it?

 But don’t you dare talk about your motherhood struggles!!!
 The expectation is for you to perpetuate the stereotype of a happy and selfless mother.
 As long as the baby is doing well, you don’t matter.
 There are many moms who will spread this message without realizing the damage they are doing to themselves and others.
 And so the truth is not shared.
 That’s why many pregnant women are taken aback by the fact that pregnancy hurts all over.
 And unless they are friends with some very honest women, their struggles won’t be normalized.
-They’ll go on thinking that their rough and unenjoyable pregnancy is the exception, when in reality, it’s the rule.
+They’ll go on thinking that their rough and less than enjoyable pregnancy is the exception, when in reality, it’s the rule.
 Now, there are actually women who have easy and enjoyable pregnancies and we should not invalidate them.
 Every experience deserves a voice.

-How can we bring on change?
+How can we change pregnancy expectations?

 So what can we do to help future moms tailor their expectations to the reality of pregnancy?
 For starters, we (veteran moms) should be honest with our friends about our experiences.
 We should openly talk about struggles with weight, muscle and joint pain, back pain, gestational diabetes, blood pressure issues, etc. We don’t need to scare the other women but it is helpful to talk about our experiences.
 So when others come upon hurdles they know how normal those are.